Robbie-Bridgwater/mouldy-potatoes/README.md

 # Mouldy Potatoes
-Mouldy Potates is a CMS-style review site similar to Wordpress site, where users can publish their review of any movie and comment on other users’ reviews as well.
+Mouldy Potates is a CMS-style review site similar to Wordpress, where users can publish their review of any movie and comment on other users’ reviews as well.

 # Link to deployed app
 [Mouldy Potatoes](https://mouldy-potatoes.herokuapp.com/)